Lallith-Prasath/Employee-Details/README.md

 User Management JavaScript Application:
-  Thes application fetches user data from an API, displays it in a dynamic table and adds functionality to update and delete the users.
+  This application fetches user data from an API, displays it in a dynamic table and adds functionality to update and delete the users.
   The table is created and manipulated completely using JavaScript API calls are made using Fetch API and async/awart

 Features: